italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {{figure-details-packet-optical-device}} shows a host packet device from vendor X, which is connected to optical device, equipped with optical pluggables from vendor X and Y. This figure exposes the following internal and external interfaces:

 A. This interface provides the control of host packet functions and optical functions.
 It provides these functions which can be decoupled such that there is no overlap between the optical and packet control functions.
+Note that the YANG data model for the pluggable will be provided at interface (A), i.e., the management interface of the device.

 B. The CMIS communication interface between host packet devices) and optical pluggables.